jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 The [meta-duovero][meta-duovero] layer described generates some basic systems with packages to support, C, C++, Qt5, Perl and Python development.

-I use it primarily as a template when starting new *Duovero* projects.
+I use this primarily as a template when starting new *Duovero* projects.

-Keep in mind the motto of [Yocto][yocto]

-    "It's not an embedded Linux distribution - it creates a custom one for you"

 ### System Info